1. Shipping and returns

 5. Questions about the battery

-• How to charge the battery correctly?
+• How to properly charge the battery?

-• Security advice:
+• Security advice.

 • Before starting each charge, you must check that the charger, charger cables and battery are not damaged.

-• Charge the battery only in dry rooms and where the temperature is between 10-25°C (50° F - 77°F).
+• Charge the battery only in dry spaces and where the temperature is between 10-25°C (50° F - 77°F).

 • Charge the battery on a non-flammable surface and with a smoke/fire detector.